Mariner10/Triangular-inator/README.md

 - date & time
 - if person is currently in transit
 - geographic speed
-- timestamps for arriving / leaving a location
+- timestamps for arriving
+- Duration of which you've stayed there

 Visualizer is for viewing any and all data that is collected in the csv files. just ensure it is in a directory that has a proper logs folder format (as mentioned above) as well as the csv files and it should run without a problem.